ractodev/ObjectCensoring/README.md

 # ObjectCensoring
 This application allows the user to censor objects in a image using a trained Artificial Neural Network.
-This project has been a part of the course DD2380 Artificial Intelligence: https://www.kth.se/student/kurser/kurs/DD2380?l=en.
+This project has been a part of the course DD2380 Artificial Intelligence.

 ## How to run:
 Prerequisites: